Deep monotonic networks with residual skips#

 net = nn.Sequential(

-MonoLinear(n_in, W, mode="absolute", activation="elu"),
+MonoLinear(n_in, W, mode="mixed", activation="elu"),

-*[MonoResidual(W, W, sub_depth=2, mode="absolute", activation="elu") for _ in range(15)],
+*[MonoResidual(W, W, sub_depth=2, mode="mixed", activation="elu") for _ in range(15)],

-MonoLinear(W, 1, mode="absolute", activation="elu"),
+MonoLinear(W, 1, mode="mixed", activation="elu"),

 ) # ~depth 32; uniform width => identity skips

-sub_depth=2 is the default, so MonoResidual(W, W, mode="absolute", activation="elu") is equivalent.
+sub_depth=2 is the default, so MonoResidual(W, W, mode="mixed", activation="elu") is equivalent.
 Uniform width means every block has in == out and uses pure identity skips (the strongest warm start).
 Total depth ≈ 2 + n_blocks * sub_depth.

 Monotonicity (both size cases)#